ShadeLab/ACC_Deaminase/Dacon_Notes.md

   Be sure that the **List** is highlighted, then click **Show**.

-  A large list of studies will appear where the gene may or may not exist, select at most 50 at a time and add to ** Selected Genomes**.
+  A large list of studies will appear where the gene may or may not exist, select at most 50 at a time and add to **Selected Genomes**.

-  Lastly click **Go**
+  After these steps are executed, click **Go**.